 From that day on, Edith's life seemed to have fallen apart, until she got married to Herbert.
 This was a significant moment in her life for at last she would be her own mistress in her own home.

 Astrid drove on to her home while ruminating over her grandmother's past and the destruction of the house.
 What would be put in its place: a block of flats, a shopping centre?
 It didn't matter, Grandmother was not alive and didn't need the house any more.
 Astrid felt as if an enormous part of her life had gone forever.
 You can't look back, only forward.

-two hours away from Grandmother's disappeared house.
-It was late
+hours away from Grandmother's disappeared house.
+It was late in

 home.
 Her husband opened the front door.
 "What took you so